I now have two publications on Substack, but I have to admit, I do have a few frustrations.

 The problem with notes

-I have notes on my menu in NBT and I love sharing little weekly updates about what I’m drinking.
+I actually quite like the notes feature and the chat feature.
+I have notes on my menu in NBT, and I love sharing little weekly updates about what I’m drinking.
 I was really looking forward to using notes for my new publication.

 Unfortunately, I discovered a problem.